 It’s not everyone that can show a personal birthday letter from President Roosevelt.
 How could you blame Majorie Ann Stubbs for being jubilant Monday when she received in the mail this message.
 The president had evidently read of Marjorie’s plight in the Healdsburg Tribune, for she had just come home from the Children’s hospital in San Francisco where she had been confined for over two years with infantile paralysis (ed. polio).
 She arrived in time to celebrate her sixteenth birthday, December 26.
 Stricken by the dreaded disease Sept.
 30, 1935, Marjorie Ann has nevertheless continued her high school studies while in the hospital, and has made rapid progress in them as well as her recovery of health.
 Just before Christmas she came to Healdsburg to stay with her parents, Rev. and Mrs. John F. Stubbs, several months.
 While she has been here, Marjorie Ann has attended every service of the Christian church of which her father is pastor, in her wheel chair.
 She has also been guest of honor of several parties given by the young people of the church.
 A copy of the letter just received follows; THE WHITE HOUSE WASHINGTON, D. C. December 27 (Private) My Dear Miss Stubbs: I have just read a newspaper article about you which has come to my attention.
 I am sorry to learn of your illness but am glad that you are getting along so well.
 I hope you will let nothing discourage you in your efforts for continued improvement.
 This little note gives me an opportunity also to extend my heartiest congratulations and best wishes for your birthday which you celebrated on December twentysixth.
 Very sincerely yours, Franklin D. Roosevelt (Signed) Miss Marjorie Ann Stubbs, John Stubbs, Pastor; First Christian Church Healdsburg, California.

 Thirty-five members of the Christian Endeavor society of the Healdsburg Christian church were present to enjoy the annual banquet of the organization which was held in the church annex on Friday evening.
-New members of the society were initiated at an impressive candle light ceremony; and the officers who were elected recently, including Miss Marion Prest, president; Leonard Green (this is the Leonard referenced above), vice president; and Miss Hazel Hood, secretary-treasurer (This is "Hood" who Mary Ellen is staying with in her desperate letter to Clifford), were installed by Rev. John F. Stubbs.
+New members of the society were initiated at an impressive candle light ceremony; and the officers who were elected recently, including Miss Marion Prest, president; Leonard Green (this is the Leonard referenced in the note on Mary's name card whom she doesn't want Clifford to show her poetry to, "You can understand why"), vice president; and Miss Hazel Hood, secretary-treasurer (This is whom "Hood's" refers to when Mary Ellen says she's "staying at Hood's" in her desperate letter to Clifford), were installed by Rev. John F. Stubbs (Mary's father).
 Brahams’ waltz in A Flat was played as a piano solo by Miss Genevieve Robinson, following which the principal feature of the evening’s program, consisting of three reels of motion pictures, was presented by Dr. and Mrs. F. E. Sohler, the scenes having been filmed by them during their travels in Africa.
-A color scheme of yellow and orange was carried out in the decorations and table appointments for the affair; and the dinner was prepared and served by Mrs. John F. Stubbs, assisted by the Misses Mary Louise and Martha Roux and Opal White.
+A color scheme of yellow and orange was carried out in the decorations and table appointments for the affair; and the dinner was prepared and served by Mrs. John F. Stubbs (Mary's mother), assisted by the Misses Mary Louise and Martha Roux and Opal White.
 Arthur Pope and Robert Wallace, having enjoyed a fine visit in Healdsburg, departed Monday for a short stay in San Francisco and later on expected to go to Santa Barbara, the home of Pope.

 29 April 1937